Choose another writer in this calendar:

 grocery specialties.
 Ida, Fellini's mother, came from an established

 At school Fellini was an average schoolboy but demonstrated his talents in drawing.
 He was also interested in the circus and according to one story, which he invented, he ran away from home at the age of seven to follow a traveling circus.
 Fellini drew characters for his own puppet theater and put on shows, where he played all parts.
 The circus become in his films the perfect manifestation of popular entertainment, its innocence and vulgarity.
-Dario Fo, the Italian playwright and director, saw clowns "synonymous with puerile simple-mindedness, with picture-postcard ingenuousness, and with sheer sentimentality."
-For Fellini the clown had been earlier "the caricature of a well-established, ordered, peaceful society," but later in life he felt that the clown is dying, and asked: "Who can still laugh at clown? ...
-All the world plays a clown now."
-In 1970 Fellini made for RAI, the Italian national television and radio monopoly, The Clowns, which become a personal film essay about the spirit of the clown.
+Dario Fo, the Italian playwright and director, saw the clown as "synonymous with puerile simple-mindedness, with picture-postcard ingenuousness, and with sheer sentimentality."
+(The Ordinary Acrobat: A Journey into the Wondrous World of the Circus, Past and Present by Duncan Wall, 2013) For Fellini the character had been earlier "the caricature of a well-established, ordered, peaceful society," but later in life he felt that its true essence was disappearing in the modern world.
+Discussing his film I Clowns, he asked in the French periodical L'Arc: "Who can still laugh at clown?
+Hippies, politicians, the man in the street, all the world plays the clown, now."
+In 1970 Fellini made for RAI, the Italian national television and radio monopoly, The Clowns, which become a personal film essay about the spirit of this ancient figure.

 then continued to Rome, where he enrolled at the University of Rome's